shakesBeardZ/neurips-2025-rebuttal/reviewer_4.md

 * **Class-Balanced Cross-Entropy**: `β = 0.9999` with effective number reweighting (*Class-Balanced Loss Based on Effective Number of Samples Cui et al.*)
 * **Class-Balanced Focal Loss**: `β = 0.9999`, `γ = 2` (Cui et al.)

-These configurations are now included in the Supplementary Material for full reproducibility.
+These configurations will be included in the Supplementary Material.

 **d) Confusion Matrix and Absent Classes in Figure S9** We agree that showing zero-diagonal classes can be misleading.
 This occurred due to auto-generation with the full class list.
 We will update Figure S9 to include only classes present in the test set, so the matrix accurately reflects true confusion patterns.